 Upon sale of the property, if the new owner wishes to continue use of-a previously approved IADU, the new owner shall be required to sign and record a new affidavit, update their information with the planning and business license departments, and comply with current administrative IADU requirements.

-A copy of the recorded notice will be provided to the applicant when completed.
+A copy of the recorded notice will be provided to the applicant.

 Business Licensing.
-Prior to renting out any IADU, a business license must be obtained.
+Prior to renting any IADU, a business license must be obtained.
 That license must be maintained and renewed annually as long as the unit is rented out.

+Non-Rental Use of IADUs.
+IADUs used for housing that does not include the payment of rent or other monetary compensation will follow the same approval process as all other IADUs including recordation of the Affidavit and Notice except that a business license is not required.

+Should an IADU used for non-rental uses later be rented for compensation, a business license must be obtained prior to doing so.

+2. Examples that fall under non-rental use may include housing family members, caretakers, nannies, or other in-home employees

 Retention of Single-Family Residence Status.